GStreamer/gstreamer/markdown/design/synchronisation.md

 This document outlines the techniques used for doing synchronised playback of multiple streams.

-Synchronisation in a GstPipeline is achieved using the following 3
+Synchronisation in a `GstPipeline` is achieved using the following 3
 components:

-  - a GstClock, which is global for all elements in a GstPipeline.
+  - a `GstClock`, which is global for all elements in a `GstPipeline`.

-  - Timestamps on a GstBuffer.
+  - Timestamps on a `GstBuffer`.

   - the SEGMENT event preceding the buffers.